DigitalShoestringSolutions/sm_SensingDC/README.md

 Common imports will include:
 - `from utilities.mqtt_out import publish` - a simple wrapper for the paho mqtt client that provides all necessary interaction with the MQTT system.
 This function has only one required argument (a message), but `topic`, `broker`, and `port` can also be specified in that order or as kwargs.

 ## Output interfaces

 The messages published to MQTT will be strings.
 Where `publish()` is supplied with a python dictionary, an ISO8601 timestamp will be added as another entry in the dictionary under key `'timestamp'` and the combined dictionary cast to string.
 This is the preferred method of operation.
 In case a dictionary is not supplied, the message will be cast to string and `timestamp: 2024-05-02T09:35:00.241090+00:00 ` will be inserted at the start of the string.

+## Examples

+Some inspiration for what could be written in `code/main.py` are given in the `examples` directory.